WoofSolana/hello-woofer/README.md

 ### WOOF Project 1

-There are plans for a new product we didnt see anywhere else before so war.
-A mix of fun but also with a reason for existance.
+There are plans for a new product we didn't see anywhere else before so war.
+A mix of fun but also with a reason for existence.
 More to come!

 ### WOOF STAKING